SenseNet/sncom-resources/_docs/tutorials/how-to-use-jwt-in-sn-client-js.md

 ```

-As you can see, we've injected a ``Repository.BaseRepository`` service into our component and pipeline step and we've added an additional route for **login**, whitch will be a new component and extended the existing routes with a **settings** field, whitch contains a list of roles and a boolean value that indicates if the route has to be shown on the navigation bar.
+As you can see, we've injected a ``Repository.BaseRepository`` service into our component and pipeline step and we've added an additional route for **login**, wich will be a new component and extended the existing routes with a **settings** field, wich contains a list of roles and a boolean value that indicates if the route has to be shown on the navigation bar.

 We've added a new pipeline step called ``SnClientAuthorizeStep``, at the moment it works based on the current login state and a list of predefined *roles* that are specified per route.
 We check *ROLE_LOGGED_IN* and *ROLE_VISITOR_ONLY* routes for now.

 We've also implemented the **attached** [lifecycle event](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/creating-components/3), this will kick in right after the routes has been configured.
-There's a public API called ``Repository.Authenticatoin.State`` in *sn-client-js*, whitch is an [*RxJs Observable*](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html), that will be updated on each login state change.
+There's a public API called ``Repository.Authenticatoin.State`` in *sn-client-js*, wich is an [*RxJs Observable*](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html), that will be updated on each login state change.
 We will use it for hiding and showing the navbar menus as the login state changes.
 To do that, we have to extend the navbar list template in ``./src/nav-bar.html``

 ```html
       <ul class="nav navbar-nav">